+Russians know that access to the Mediterranean means access to the world.
+Throug the centuries, Russia's foreign policy was largely focused on providing access to the seas.
 The relations between Turkey and Russia, both of which share European and Asian features emanating from history, culture and common geography, are deeply-rooted.
+Russian policy has always played an important part in Turkish history, dating back to the days when Turkey was the core of the Ottoman Empire.
 Turkey and Russia are historical enemies.
-Russian policy has always played an important part in Turkish history, dating back to the days when Turkey was the core of the Ottoman Empire.
 There was a hatred of Russia and anything savoring of Russia, which was passed down by the Turks from father to son for generations.

 Pulling NATO member Turkey out of America's embrace is a goal of major geopolitical significance to Russia.
 Putin's desire to court Turkish President Recep Tayyip Erdogan may in the end outweigh Assad's desire to retake outlying border regions now under Turkish control.
 Erdogan has never made an explicit claim on northwestern Syria, but he has said Turkish troops and their Syrian Sunni allies, former anti-Assad rebels, will remain until Syria has conducted an election.
 With peace talks stalled, and few signs of much progress toward a political settlement to the war, that in effect would delay for the foreseeable future.

 The Ottomans fought at least 15 wars against the czars, eventually losing considerable territory in the process.
 In 1453 Constantinople was taken by Mohammed II, and became the capital of the empire.
 From the accession of Mohammed IV in 1648, the Turkish empire began rapidly to decline, the vice and profligacy of the harem and seraglio being reflected in every branch of the state.